silviamaggi/smd-com/_drafts/photo-project-the-change-of-seasons-part-1-summer.md

 layout: post
 title: Photo Project: The Change Of Seasons, Part 1 – Summer
 # date:
-categories:
-  - Photography
+categories: Photography
 tags:
-  - Cambridge
+  - photography
-  - iPhone
+  - cambridge
-  - My commute
+  - camera phone
-  - On my bicycle
+  - my commute
-  - Summer
 # permalink:
 excerpt: For months, almost daily, I published photos of my commute on my Instagram account.
 I wanted to have a recollection of the views, always the same but always changing.
 This is an ongoing project, tracking the change of seasons.
 It starts with Summer.
 ---